-Classes, internships and the Leadership in Social Action Minor provide real world experience and benefit our shared community.
+Classes, internships & the Leadership Minor provide real world experience and benefit our community.

-Community Action Week offers 20 different ways for students, faculty & staff to get engaged & make a difference in our local community.
+Community Action Week offers 20 different ways to make a difference in our local community.

 The Center for Civic Engagement serves Drew University and our communities as a resource, convener, and partner for those committed to the work of melding knowledge with action in order to improve our shared world.
 The Center supports teaching, research, scholarship, art, and other university-based activities that benefit communities.
 Working collaboratively with community organizations and other institutions, we develop sustainable partnerships that can help both Drew and its partners meet their goals.

 If you care about where your food comes from or whether others have enough to eat, take a look at these opportunities.

 At Drew, there are many opportunities to understand and take action on the effect that diseases have on individuals, families and society—both close to home and globally.

 Classes, Clubs, Special Programs, Community Partnerships and more.

 If you share the conviction that education is vital to addressing social problems and want to help bring its benefits to others, get involved with Drew’s efforts to expand and strengthen educational opportunities.